carlosperate/ArduinoCore-Template/.github/actions/clang-format/README.md

     - name: Run local action clang-format
       uses: ./.github/actions/clang-format
       with:
-        args: -r .
+        args: -r . --style=Mozilla
 ```

-Instead of running the default arguments you can pass your own arguuments to
+Instead of running the default arguments you can pass your own arguments to
 `run-clang-format.py`, see the available options in its documentation:
 https://github.com/Sarcasm/run-clang-format